City of Moreton Bay: History

-Divisions and councillors
+In April 2023, the Queensland Government decided to reflect the growing population of the region by creating five new localities named Corymbia, Greenstone, Lilywood, Wagtail Grove, and Waraba by excising parts of the existing localities of Bellmere, Rocksberg, Upper Caboolture, and Wamuran.

+In July 2023, the Moreton Bay Region was renamed the City of Moreton Bay.

-Moreton Bay Region is divided into 12 divisions, each of which elects one councillor to the Regional Council.
-Additionally, the entire Region elects a mayor.
-Allan Sutherland was elected as the Region's first mayor at the 2008 elections, and Peter Flannery as the second Mayor in 2020.
-The current elected councillors are:
+The City of Moreton Bay is divided into 12 divisions, each of which elects one councillor.
+Additionally, the entire city elects a mayor.
+Allan Sutherland was elected as the first mayor at the 2008 elections, and Peter Flannery as the second Mayor in 2020.